A Derived Decomposition for Equivariant $D$-modules: Abstract

 \section{Abstract}

-We show that the adjoint equivariant coherent derived category of $D$-modules on a reductive Lie algebra $\fg$ carries an orthogonal decomposition in to blocks indexed by cuspidal data (in the sense of Lusztig).
-Each block admits a monadic description in terms a certain differential graded algebra related to the homology of Steinberg varieties, which resembles a ``triple affine'' Hecke algebra.
-Our results generalize the work of Rider and Rider--Russell on constructible complexes on the nilpotent cone, and the earlier work of the author on the abelian category of equivariant $D$-modules on $\fg$.
-However, the algebra controlling the entire derived category of $D$-modules appears to be substantially more complicated than either of these special cases, as evidenced by the non-splitting of the Mackey filtration on the monad controlling each block.
+We show that the adjoint equivariant derived category of $D$-modules on a reductive Lie algebra $\fg$ carries an orthogonal decomposition in to blocks indexed by cuspidal data (in the sense of Lusztig).
+Each block admits a monadic description in terms a certain monad related to the homology of Steinberg varieties; this monad carries a filtration (the Mackey filtration) whose associated graded functor is given by the action of the relative Weyl group.
+Furthermore, we show that the Mackey filtration is generally non-split and thus the Springer-theoretic description of the entire equivariant derived category of $D$-modules appears to be substantially more subtle than either the case of the abelian category in earlier work of the author, or the derived category of nilpotent orbital sheaves in work of Rider and Russell.
+One notable feature of this setting is that the parabolic induction and restriction functors depend on the choice of parabolic subgroup containing a given Levi factor.